Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Introduction

-\new{The joint treatment of time delay and event-triggering is particularly challenging and has received less attention.
+The joint treatment of time delay and event-triggering is particularly challenging.
 By its opportunistic nature, an event-triggered controller keeps the control value unchanged until the plant is close to instability and then updates the control value according to the current state.
-Now, if time delays exist, the controller only has access to some past state of the plant (delayed sensing) and it takes some time for an updated control action to reach the plant (delayed actuation), jointly increasing the possibility of the updated control value being already obsolete when it is received by the plant, resulting in instability.
+Now, if time delays exist, the controller only has access to some past state of the plant (delayed sensing) and it takes some time for an updated control action to reach the plant (delayed actuation), jointly increasing the possibility of the updated control value being already obsolete when it is implemented in the plant, resulting in instability.
 Therefore, the controller needs to be sufficiently proactive and update the control value sufficiently ahead of time to maintain closed-loop stability.
-This makes the design problem challenging, especially when taking communication cost explicitly into account.} \new{The work~\cite{WW-SR-DG-SL:15} designs an event-triggered controller for linear time-invariant systems with a quadratic cost function that satisfies the feasibility constraints and~\cite{LH-JD-CI:06} considers a general switched linear system subject to time-varying delay with polytopic uncertainty.
-In both papers, the continuous-time system is discretized with a fixed sample time that is assumed to be larger than the time delay, resulting in a delay-free discrete system for which the event-triggered controller is designed.
-These assumptions are relaxed in our event-triggered control design, making it applicable to a wide class of nonlinear systems with arbitrary known time delays.}
+This makes the design problem challenging.
+Delays in actuation and sensing may be due to communication delays between controller-actuator and controller-sensor pairs, and in that sense, previous work on the event-triggered control literature that specifically considers delays in the communication channel deals with a similar problem setup as the one considered here.
+Several event-triggered designs consider scenarios where the system dynamics are linear, see, \new{e.g.~\citep{XMZ-QLH-BLZ:17,JC-SM-JS:17,AS-EF:16-aut,AS-EF:16-aut2,XG-QLH:15,EG-PJA:13}.} The inclusion of nonlinearity, however, makes the problem more challenging.
+When digital controllers are used and the delay is smaller than the sampling time,~\citep{LH-JD-CI:06,WW-SR-DG-SL:15} design event-triggered controllers for the resulting delay-free discretized system.
+Robust event-triggered stabilizing controllers are also designed for nonlinear systems with sensing delays in~\citep{LL-XW-MDL:12a} and with both sensing and actuation delays \new{in~\citep{PT:07,VSD-DPB-WPMHH:17}}.
+In all these works, however, a key assumption is that the (maximum) delay is smaller than the (minimum) inter-transmission time.
+This assumption (also called the small-delay case) allows for the \emph{treatment of delay as a disturbance} and, by construction, can tolerate unknown delays.
+In reality, however, (minimum) inter-transmission times can be very small, making this assumption restrictive.
+Similar to our preliminary work~\citep{EN-PT-JC:16-cdc}, we take a different perspective here and consider arbitrarily large delays, with the expected tradeoff in our treatment that the delay can no longer be unknown.
+The technical approach is based on using predictors that capture the effect of the delay on the system to compensate for it.
+We rigorously analyze the case when the delay is accurately known and show in simulation that our design is indeed robust to small variations when the delay is only approximately known.
+Unlike~\citep{EN-PT-JC:16-cdc}, here we consider event-triggering and time-varying delay both in sensing and actuation.
+Further, given the well-known difficulties in the computation of predictor-feedback controllers, we here provide a detailed discussion of the numerical challenges that arise in the implementation of predictor feedback and effective solutions to resolve them.
+Finally, this paper provides a complete and thorough technical treatment, including the proofs of all results, which are not available in~\citep{EN-PT-JC:16-cdc}.